Szymon-Michalak/iOS-Resources/blog/HowDoWeProvideDefaultImplementationsForProtocolMethods.md

 :::

-By leveraging Swift extensions, we can provide a default implementation for methods and properties declared in aprotocol.
+By leveraging Swift extensions, we can provide a default implementation for methods and properties declared in a `protocol`.

-This helps reduce boilerplate and duplicated code in classes that implement theprotocol while still allowing them to easily override the default implementation.
+This helps reduce boilerplate and duplicated code in classes that implement the `protocol` while still allowing them to easily override the default implementation.

 ```swift
 protocol Animal {